Barkley L. Hendricks: Works from the Collection

-The Nasher Museum presents Barkley L. Hendricks: Works from the Collection, at the entrance to Wilson Pavillion, as part of The Collection Galleries.
+The Nasher Museum presented Barkley L. Hendricks: Works from the Collection, at the entrance to Wilson Pavillion, as part of The Collection Galleries.

 For the next nine years, Barkley and his wife Susan visited Durham so often, they became part of the Nasher family.
-The six works in this gallery (three paintings and three photographs) are part of the Nasher Museum’s collection.
+The six works on view in this gallery (three paintings and three photographs) are part of the Nasher Museum’s collection.
 The artist passed away on April 18, 2017.